The World Health Organisation's (WHO) classification system puts Hodgkin lymphoma into 2 main groups. They are:

 Classical Hodgkin lymphoma

 Classical Hodgkin lymphoma is the most common form of Hodgkin lymphoma.
-It made up 60% of all Hodgkin lymphoma cases diagnosed in the UK between 2010 to 2012.

 There are 4 types and they all contain abnormal cells called Reed-Sternberg cells.
 These cells are a type of white blood cell (B lymphocyte) that have become cancerous.

 Nodular sclerosing is the most common type of Hodgkin lymphoma in the UK.
 It is the most common type in young adults.
 It is usually found at an early stage when lymph nodes in the neck become swollen (enlarged).

 Mixed cellularity often affects a few groups of lymph nodes when it is diagnosed.
 These lymph nodes contain a mixture of different types of lymphocytes and other blood cells.